 If the supervisor has assigned an employee to a vacant and budgeted position in which they is temporarily assuming responsibility for a higher level position, they may be eligible for a pay increase.
-If the position is expected to be for more than thirty consecutive days and, subject to the approval of the Department Director, the employee may be offered a pay rate increase of up to 5%
+If the position is expected to be for more than thirty consecutive days and, subject to the approval of the Department Director, the employee may be offered a pay rate increase of up to 5% or up to the mid-point of the pay range of the acting position, as long as the temporary rate of pay does not exceed the maximum of the pay range for the temporary position.

-T. Paydays: Method of Payment
+U. Paydays: Method of Payment

-All employees are paid on a biweekly basis every other Friday and employees who work a full year will normally receive 26 paychecks.
+All employees are paid on a biweekly basis every other Thursday and employees who work a full year will normally receive 26 paychecks.
 Paychecks cannot be received in advance unless there is an unforeseen emergency and early release is approved in writing by the Department Director, the Human Resources Director and the Finance Director.